2017 UK & Ireland Greyhound Racing Year

-The 2017 UK & Ireland Greyhound Racing Year was the 92nd year of greyhound racing in the United Kingdom and Ireland.
+2017 UK & Ireland Greyhound Racing Year was the 92nd year of greyhound racing in the United Kingdom and the 91st year of greyhound racing in Ireland.

 Summary

 Wimbledon and Hall Green

 The year was best known for the closure of the GRA operated tracks of Wimbledon Stadium and Hall Green Stadium.
 Wimbledon closed on 25 March.
 Wimbledon's sister track Hall Green, owned by Euro Property Investments Ltd, closed on 29 July and will be demolished.

 Towcester Derby

 The premier competition of the year, the English Greyhound Derby, was held at Towcester on 1 July, the first time in the competition's history that it was held outside of London.
 It was won by 28-1 shot Astute Missile; the outsider of the six in the final.

 Irish protests

 In Ireland continuing protests by the DGOBA resulted in a suspension of racing at Shelbourne Park for five months and the cancellation of several major events.
 The protest was over the February closure of Harold's Cross Stadium.
 The Irish Derby held in September was won by the Patrick Guilfoyle trained Good News.